 Fenberg raised $2,323, Stegner raised $1,462 and Trampp raised $310.

-Anne Markward was the second largest contributor, splitting $4,970 among all three incumbents, and Eolus Bar & Dining, which contributed $600 to Parmenter and $600 to Brown.
+Anne Markward was the second largest contributor, splitting $4,970 among all three incumbents, and the third largest was Eolus Bar & Dining, which contributed $600 each to all three incumbent candidates in the form of in-kind space.

 Parmenter’s and Petersen’s top contributor was the Public Education Committee, and Brown’s was Anne Markward.